-- case, and hence no interference is needed in the order of the Forum, and has accordingly upheld the Forum's order. - (xiii) The Applicant has cited some orders of Hon'ble Supreme Court, Hon'ble High Courts, the Commission and in his Review Application.
-In all these cases, facts and circumstances are different and not similar to this present grievance in hand.
-Hence the referred decisions are not applicable in this present case.
-In view of the above, it is prayed to dismiss the present Review Application as there is absolutely no merit in this Application.
+- and hence no interference is needed in the order of the Forum, and has accordingly upheld the Forum's order. - (ix) The Applicant has cited some orders of Hon'ble Supreme Court, Hon'ble High Courts, the Commission and in his Review Application.
+In all these cases, the facts and circumstances are different and not similar to this present grievance in hand.
+Hence the referred decisions are not applicable in this present case. - (x) The representative of the Applicant was directed by this Authority to ensure the presence of the Occupier- Doctor in the hearing; however, he was not present for the hearing. - (xi) In view of the above, it is prayed to dismiss the present Review Application as there is absolutely no merit in this Application.